How to Build a Dating App Like Tinder, Lovoo, and Badoo and Succeed on the Dating App Market

 The average dating app user spends $243 per year on dating subscriptions

 Let’s talk more about the main players on the dating app market.
-According to Statista, these were the most popular Android dating apps in the world in 2019:
+According to Statista, these were the most popular Android dating apps in the US in 2020:

 In this article, we’ll talk about what you’ll need to make a dating app like Tinder, Badoo, or Lovoo.
 You’ll read about main features, cost of making dating app, monetization strategies, and more.

 How to create a dating app in 7 steps

 Tinder and Badoo have become market giants, but their competitors constantly find ways to find their own niche, try a new strategy, and cater to a new audience.
 Let’s talk about what types of dating apps there are and how you can make something fresh to attract an audience.